£

-For many people, the aim of treatment is to get rid of the leukaemia – to cure the AML.
+For many people, the aim of treatment is to get rid of the leukaemia and to cure the AML.

-AML is a fast-growing type of leukaemia, so strong treatment is needed.
+AML is a fast-growing type of leukaemia, so strong treatment is usually needed for this.

 What treatment will I have?